Know Better, Do Better

 "Good on them!
 That's the way it should be!" you might say.
 Then why in the name of all things holly jolly do we insist on exporting our commercialism and materialism to them in the form of packed shoeboxes?

 That same couple whose site I linked to earlier calculated costs of filling and shipping a shoebox versus what that same amount of money could purchase in-country.
-At the time of their writing (a few years ago), each box cost on average $30 (contents plus shipping).
+At the time of their writing (~2018), each box cost on average $30 (contents plus shipping), so obviously prices have changed.
 But here are some things they noted that $30 could have bought instead:

 60 thousand liters of potable drinking water